lcrojano/lcrojano_vault/1. Projects/04 ⌨️ Learn Vim/04 ⌨️ Learn Vim.md

 **Embrace the excitement and embark on your journey of accomplishment!**

-> [!quote] Ideas are the beginning points of all fortunes.
+> [!quote] Mistakes are always forgivable, if one has the courage to admit them.
-> — Napoleon Hill
+> — Bruce Lee